General Public & Products Liability

 With the increase in use of contract labour over the past decade, this has become a major underwriting issue for liability insurers.

 Therefore, some insurers are completely excluding cover for these types of claims.
 Others are imposing substantially higher excesses, typically between $15,000 and $25,000.

 Public & Products liability policy wordings will normally exclude contractual liability, although nominated (or designated) contracts might be considered by insurers with the provision of relevant information, such as the scope of works, contract value, term, indemnity and insurance requirements.

 However, the general position at Common Law is each party is responsible for their own acts or omissions.
 Contractual liability seeks to modify this, which can be used to clarify responsibilities or sometimes used to the principal’s advantage.
 Indemnity clauses, such as “Hold Harmless” clauses can vary the Common Law position.
 There are many variations of hold harmless clauses used by lawyers when drafting contracts, however, the most challenging is where the contract principal is being held fully harmless under the contract, so the contracted party is agreeing to pay all claims irrespective of the cause, under the contract.
 These contractual liability clauses are likely to increase your liability in the event of a claim.
 Clearly, this type of clause should be avoided as it is usual for insurers not to provide cover for this increased liability.

 Nominated (or designated) contracts may be endorsed on to a liability policy and if acceptable to insurers they will likely include a higher excess for any “liability assumed under contract” and additional premiums will apply.

-The principals’ indemnity clause effectively names the principal as an insured party in respect of their vicarious liability, but only to the extent required by the contract or agreement and subject to normal policy limits, terms and conditions.
+The Principals Indemnity clause effectively includes the Principal as an insured party in respect of their vicarious liability, but only to the extent required by the contract or agreement and subject to normal limits, terms, and conditions of the policy.